rplab/Ganz-Baker-Image-Velocimetry-Analysis/README.md

 * In the [program screen](https://www.dropbox.com/s/v1yhk16up409sp7/Program.png?dl=0), click the "Collect Analysis" button (green text) to collect your data (you may now also revisit the buttons that were initially unavailable and do things like creating a movie with PIV vectors overlaying it).

 * This button does two things: It sends your data to the [Matlab workspace](https://www.dropbox.com/s/cgj74ary6tspr9f/Variables%20sent%20to%20workspace.png?dl=0) (if you prefer to work in Matlab) and it also saves a [.csv file in the main analysis directory](https://www.dropbox.com/s/m011h0copbfbolw/Variables%20set%20to%20csv.png?dl=0) if you prefer working with any other software (such as excel).

+* Output units: Frequencies are in units of 1/minutes.
+Fourier Transform Peaks, i.e. motility Amplitudes, are in units of microns.
+WaveSpeed slope: units of microns/second.
+(Assuming scales are correctly input into the GUI.)

+### 10.)
+Known bugs / problems

+* The "Play Sound" button won't work, because playMotilityAsSound.m is missing.